Test analytics

 Why is Flakiness.io cheaper than other platforms?

-Flakiness.io charges for stored data, not per test run.
+Flakiness.io charges for stored data, not per user or test run.
 The analytics engine is built on interval unions, which keeps large test histories efficient to pack and process at scale.
 Pricing follows that architecture: storage drives cost, not execution count.

 Can Flakiness.io handle our massive monorepo?